• Home

 The Triduum begins with the Mass of the Lord's Supper, a celebration of the institution of the Eucharist.
 This liturgy, at first glance, seems like a regular Mass.
 We gather, then we listen to the wisdom of Scripture.
 But after the homily, the Gospel comes alive with the Washing of the Feet.

 The Mass continues with the Liturgy of the Eucharist, but instead of the usual dismissal after Communion, we do the ancient and very moving rite of the Transfer of the Most Blessed Sacrament.
-We depart in silence and are encouraged to stay a while in prayer with our Eucharistic Lord at the Altar of Repose.
+We depart in silence and are encouraged to stay awhile in prayer with our Eucharistic Lord at the Altar of Repose.

 • Good Friday of the Passion of the Lord